 At a glance

-In 2018, bilateral official development assistance (ODA) from the Organisation for Economic Co-operation and Development's (OECD) Development Assistance Committee (DAC) donors that contributed to climate objectives stood at US$33.2 billion.
-This represents a 37% increase from US$24.2 billion in 2014 and includes funding for projects that include climate change mitigation and/or adaptation as either a principal or a significant goal (see box below for details).
-Of this US$33.2 billion, 48% went to climate change mitigation activities, 25% to climate change adaptation, and 27% to projects that addressed both climate change mitigation and adaptation.
+In 2019, bilateral official development assistance (ODA) contributing to climate objectives from the OECD Development Assistance Committee (DAC) donors stood at US$34.4 billion.
+This represents a 14%-increase from US$30.2 billion in 2015 and includes funding for projects with climate both as a principal and as a significant goal.
+Of this, 43% went to climate change mitigation activities only, 33% to climate change adaptation only, and 24% to projects that addressed both climate change mitigation and adaptation.

 These figures are based on funding for projects tagged in the OECD’s Creditor Reporting System (CRS) database with the Rio markers for climate change mitigation and/or climate change adaptation.
 Projects can be tagged with either or both markers.

 - Principal, for projects in which climate change mitigation or adaptation is a fundamental and explicitly stated goal;

 - Significant, for projects in which climate change mitigation or adaptation is not a key driver but still an explicitly stated goal; or

 - Not targeted, meaning the project does not address climate change mitigation or adaptation.

 Not all projects are screened against the Rio markers; this funding falls into the ‘not screened’ category.